-As soon as I felt that cold Arctic air, I knew it was time to start working a new crochet scarf.
-My original idea was to use a block stitch but as soon as I started working on the scarf, I knew it was a little bit too boring of a stitch for what I was after.
-After fooling around with a few ideas I came up with this much more interesting cross-over block stitch pattern.
+As soon as I felt that cold Arctic air, I knew it was time to start working a new crochet scarf pattern.
+My original idea was to use a block stitch but as soon as I started working on the scarf, I knew it was a little bit too boring of a crochet stitch for what I was after.
+After fooling around with a few ideas I came up with this much more interesting cross-over block stitch crochet pattern.

 Cross-Over Block Stitch Infinity Scarf Crochet Pattern